KuekenPartei/conceptual-design/README.md

 "Without children there will be no future, without future there is no history, without history there is no meaning"

 "Only in the context of a narration can the end appear as completion.
 Without any narrative, the end is always an absolute loss, an absolute deficiency."
 (Byung-Chul Han.
 Transparenzgesellschaft.
 Berlin 2012.
 Verlag Matthes & Seitz.
 3. Auflage 2013.
 ISBN 978-3-88221-595-3.
 S.52)

+All the German stuff can be looked up here: http://kueken-partei.de.